PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 PCI DSS Audit Objectives and Process?

-Make sure all problems are addressed.
+- Ensure all identified problems are properly addressed.

 6 Steps of PCI Audit: